-Environmental imp property act of this This property's potential production 2.1 tonnes of CO2 This property's current environmental impact rating is E. It has the potential to be C. Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
+Environmental impact of this property This property produces 4.6 tonnes of CO2 This property's current environ rating is E. It has the potential This property's potential production 2.1 tonnes of CO2 Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
 CO2 harms the environment.
 You could improve this property's CO2 emissions by making the suggested changes.
 This will help to protect the environment.
-This property produces 3.4 tonnes of CO2
+Carbon emissions These ratings are based on assumptions about An average household produces 6 tonnes of CO2 average occupancy and energy use.
+People living at the property may use different amour of energy.